 - 2013 and later Mac Pro

-The bad news is that macOS Big Sur is NOT compatible with any Mac that’s capable of running macOS Catalina.
+The bad news is that macOS Big Sur is NOT compatible with all Macs that are capable of running macOS Catalina.
 This is because Apple has changed the system requirements.

 How to identify your Mac model